fractal-bootcamp/fundamentals-drills/system-design/design.md

 Focus on the path of a request and what data is read or written.

+User Flow.
+After a user logs in, they are greeted with the default channel.
+From there, they can
+- read messages in that channel
+- react to messages with an emoji (including their own)
+- see existing reactions
+- switch to other channels, where they have the same set of affordances.

 ## 4. Data Models
 List your tables and columns, with primary keys and any unique constraints or indexes you need for V1.
 Include 1–2 example rows where helpful.